determines which forms ld evaluates

 system handles the query without interaction (although text may be

-to make it appear that an interaction has
+printed to standard-co to make it appear that an interaction has

 occurred; see below).
-If the default value is t
+If the default value is t, the system acts as

 though the user responded to the query by typing the first response